Skip to content

 Prescription refill Pharmacy first; if not allowed, home-visit doctor

-Hangover / dehydration Pharmacy + rest; home-visit IV if severe
+Hangover / dehydration Pharmacy + rest; home-visit doctor assessment, hospital IV if severe

 July and August double the island's population.
 Hospitals get busier, clinics fill up, home-visit doctors get heavily booked at night.
 If you arrive sick after midnight in mid-August, expect waits everywhere.
 Plan ahead: travel with a small medication kit (paracetamol, ibuprofen, oral rehydration salts, antihistamines, hydrocortisone cream, plasters), and know which option fits which symptom.